-I am a Professor of Modern History, and Associate Pro Vice Chancellor for the Arts Faculty at Nottingham.
+I am a Professor of Modern History, and currently, seconded from the role, work as chief advisor at the National Holocaust Centre and Museum.
+My work is motivated by a passionate belief in combining cutting-edge historical work with interventions that make 'real life' differences in the world.
 I was educated at Cambridge (BA 1992, PhD 1996, JRF 1995-98), taught at the University of Manchester from 1998-2011, whilst also holding visiting appointments at various international universities.
 I joined the University of Nottingham in 2011.

 National Socialism, in particular its emotional and personal history; amateur photography in the Third Reich.

 Cultural history of cities and the built environment in Europe, c.
 1850-1945.